 How to Address Smile Lines at Home (If You Want To!)

 Smile lines, often referred to as laugh lines, are caused by repeated facial movements to the same area and can increase the signs of visible aging by, well, a lot.
-And although choosing not to move parts of your face while they’re still wrinkle-free is an effective approach, there are other alternatives to help you reduce the appearance of smile lines once they’ve already set in.
+And although choosing not to move parts of your face while they’re still wrinkle-free is an effective approach, there are other alternatives to help you reduce the appearance of wrinkles and fine lines once they’ve already set in.
 For tips on how to help smooth the appearance of smile lines, we turned to board-certified and Skincare.com consulting dermatologist Joshua Zeichner, MD.

 WHAT CAUSES SMILE LINES TO FORM?